As an alternative to specifying screen layouts dynamically, the

 Map layout modifications possible without making changes to the main programs.

-The language of an applications's user interface can be easily adapted for internationalization or localization.
+The language of an application user interface can be easily adapted for internationalization or localization.

 The benefit of using objects such as maps will become obvious when it comes to maintaining existing Natural applications.